ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 readthedocs.com is a separate entity, that has been established to bring Read the Docs to business.

-**readthedocs.org will always be free and available for open source docs.**

 This has been a lot of work.
 Having both live on the same domain would be much easier.
-However,
 I strongly believe readthedocs.org should never be part of "`an incredible journey`_".
-**As part of that, we bootstrapping, and not taking venture funding.**
+As part of that, we are bootstrapping, and do not plan on taking venture funding. [#f3]_

 **The fate of readthedocs.org is not tied to the fate of the business.** readthedocs.com has been created to help fund our work.